-Conditional Orders are stored separately from the order book on a “not held” basis.
-User can see their open Conditional Orders that have not been placed on the order book yet under MY OPEN CONDITIONAL ORDERS.
+Conditional orders are stored separately from the order book on a “not held” basis.
+Users can see their open conditional orders that have not been placed on the order book under OPEN CONDITIONAL ORDERS.

-There is a risk that, due to a user or system error, placement of the order will fail once the trigger condition is met and not be executed.
+When Conditional Order is triggered with the status "Success", a corresponding Limit Order will be placed on the order book with the limit price that you have specified.
+There is a risk that, due to a user or system error, placement of the order will fail once the trigger condition is met.

 Once a condition has been met, whether placement of the order is successful or not, the order placement will not be triggered again.

 When the Limit Order gets completely filled it will appear under the Recent Orders.

 B) Your Conditional Order is going to fail with the status “Insufficient Funds”.
 Additionally, it will also appear under Recent Conditional Orders with the same status of “Insufficient Funds”.